Mayor Pro Tem

 Term Expires: 11/2025

 Cardi DeMonaco Jr was appointed to Eastpointe City Council in 2014, was elected in a 2015 Special Election, and then reelected in 2017.
-He is currently the City Council liaison to the Planning Commission and Beautification Commission.
+He is currently the City Council liaison to the Beautification Commission.
 He has achieved Level Two in the Michigan Municipal League’s Elected Officials Academy, and serves on the advisory board for the program.
 Before becoming a City Councilman, he was a member of the Zoning Board of Appeals and Millennial Mayors Congress.

 Each summer Cardi volunteers with the Muscular Dystrophy Association as a cabin leader at their summer camp.
 He also regularly gives blood, including when hosted at the fire station.
 Cardi managed part-time a small lawn maintenance and snow removal business The Maintenance Guy, and was an Eastpointe-Roseville Chamber of Commerce member.
 When he can, he helps out at the Urban Seed, Beautification Commission litter clean ups, ReLeaf Michigan tree plantings, and participates in Friends of the Library events like trivia with local Jeopardy! champion Sandie Baker.

 Cardi is a graduate of Eastpointe Community Schools, and the University of Michigan-Dearborn.
 He received a Bachelor of Science in Software Engineering, became a member of the Delta Sigma Phi fraternity, and was previously the Chair of the UM-Dearborn Alumni Society Board, and is still active with the College of Engineering and Computer Science advisory council.
 He is currently working at the Michigan Court of Appeals as a senior software developer.
 Previous to his career at the Michigan Court of Appeals, Cardi worked in the private sector as a software professional for nine years.